subquery/subql/docs/create/mapping.md

 ### Preparation

 Create a new directory `api-interfaces` under the project `src` folder to store all required and generated files.
-We also create an `api-interfaces/kitties` directory as we want to add decoration in API from the `kitties` module.
+We also create an `api-interfaces/kitties` directory as we want to add decoration in the API from the `kitties` module.

 #### Metadata